apparentorder/reweb/README.md

 - Lambda does not allow root-level privileges, therefore it's not possible to use well-known ports -- any web application that comes with a default port below 1024 needs to be reconfigured.

+#### HTTPS

-Another limitation: API Gateway supports HTTPS only -- no unencrypted HTTP.
+API Gateway supports HTTPS only -- no unencrypted HTTP.
 This shouldn't be a problem nowadays; in fact, it's usually welcome.

+#### Startup Time

 One more thing to keep in mind is the web application's startup time.
 Every time when Lambda needs to spawn an additional instance to handle a request, this request will have to wait until that instance is ready.

-This is next to nothing for many languages like PHP and Go (1-3 seconds is not very noticable), but can be annoying (Kibana/Node takes ~10 seconds to start) or it can flat out stop the show (e.g. Confluence/Java takes about half a day to start).
-All subsequent requests that can be handled by a "warm" instance can complete in mere milliseconds, of course.
+This is next to nothing for many languages like PHP and Go (1-3 seconds at most -- not very noticable), but can be annoying (Kibana/Node takes
+~10 seconds to start) or it can flat out stop the show (e.g. Confluence/Java takes about half a day to start).
+All subsequent requests handled by a "warm" instance can complete in mere milliseconds, of course.

+This can be worked around with using Lambda Provisioned Concurrency, but that voids the Lambda cost advantage.
+It might still be preferable to a container deployment for availability reasons though; "it depends".